Melanoma Detected During Tattoo Removal

 2) In terms of tattoo removal, have the tattoo checked for any apparent moles prior to removal.
 Laser tattoo removal breaks up pigment in your tattoo, and can also break up pigment in moles.
 This can make it difficult to detect a suspicious mole.
 Again, this is why it is important to have a board certified medical professional administering your laser tattoo removal.
 Simply ask your tattoo removal expert to check for moles before removal.

 This is not to say that if your tattoo contains a mole that you can not receive laser tattoo removal treatments.
 JAMA recommends having that mole removed, if it is suspicious, prior to laser tattoo removal.
-Most importantly, find a qualified medical expert who you trust to remove your tattoo; it could save your life!
+Most importantly, find a qualified medical expert who you trust to remove your tattoo in Phoenix, AZ; it could save your life!